Albion Online Return Rate Explained

 Refining uses its own return rate

-Refining (turning raw ore into metal bars, hide into leather, fiber into cloth) has a separate return rate system.
-The base is different, and the city bonuses are much larger: +40% instead of +18%.
+Refining (turning raw ore into metal bars, hide into leather, fiber into cloth) uses the same return-rate stack, but the city specialty bonus is much larger: +40% instead of the +15% crafting specialty.
 Fort Sterling gets wood, Lymhurst gets fiber, Martlock gets hide, Bridgewatch gets stone, and Thetford gets ore.
 These are the correct cities to refine in.

 The practical implication is that refining and crafting can live in different cities.
 A cloth chest crafter in Fort Sterling should still buy her cloth refined in Lymhurst, because the +40% refining bonus pays more than the transport cost.
 The refining calculator shows the exact break-even for every raw.